Patrick-Fuoco/COMP333_MLB/README.md

 The project was developed as part of the COMP 333: Data Analytics course at Concordia University.

-📊 Datasets Used
+📊 Datasets Used:

 We collected and integrated data from three different sources:

-MLB 2023 Salaries & Contracts
+—MLB 2023 Salaries & Contracts
-USA Today Salary Data
+—USA Today Salary Data

-2023 Exit Velocity Statistics
+—2023 Exit Velocity Statistics
-Statcast Leaderboard
+—Statcast Leaderboard

-2023 Player Stats
+—2023 Player Stats
-Rotowire MLB Stats
+—Rotowire MLB Stats

-🛠️ Data Cleaning & Integration
+🛠️ Data Cleaning & Integration:

 We performed extensive preprocessing, including:

-Standardizing player names across datasets to merge using first and last names.
+—Standardizing player names across datasets to merge using first and last names.

-Handling null values using context-aware strategies:
+—Handling null values using context-aware strategies:

-Fill with mean values
+—Fill with mean values

-Replace with league minimums
+—Replace with league minimums

-Drop records without sufficient data
+—Drop records without sufficient data

-Combining duplicates by aggregating stats or keeping top contract entries.
+—Combining duplicates by aggregating stats or keeping top contract entries.

-Normalization and encoding using MinMaxScaler and one-hot encoding.
+—Normalization and encoding using MinMaxScaler and one-hot encoding.

-📉 Outlier Detection
+📉 Outlier Detection:

-We applied multiple outlier detection methods to improve data quality:
+—We applied multiple outlier detection methods to improve data quality:

-Z-Score Analysis
+—Z-Score Analysis

-IQR (Interquartile Range) Method
+—IQR (Interquartile Range) Method

-DBSCAN Clustering
+—DBSCAN Clustering

 Only players that passed all three filters were used for model training.